 The Streaming API is only available by request as an add-on service.
-Customers need to be on an "Insight" subscription level and set-up costs/API license pricing will be handled by the account manager.
-Once commercials are agreed upon Trackunit support can be contacted to set up the Streaming API functionality.
+Customers need to be on an "Expand" subscription level and set-up costs/API license pricing will be handled by the account manager.
+Once commercials are agreed upon, Trackunit support can be contacted to set up the Streaming API functionality.

-The Trackunit Streaming API is implemented as a Kafka-based solution, backed by Confluent Cloud and AWS infrastructure, in order to be highly available and performant.
+The Trackunit Streaming API is not a REST API, but instead implemented as a Kafka-based solution, backed by Confluent Cloud and AWS infrastructure, in order to be highly available and performant.
 When a customer signs up for access to the Streaming API, a Kafka topic is created and a Flink job starts forwarding data, related to the customer's machines, to that topic.
 Data is then available for the customer to consume.
 The data is kept on the topic for 14 days.